gabriel-skantze/IrisTK/doc/markdown/installation.md

 ### Command-line tool

 If you have installed IrisTK properly, you can open a command window and run the iristk.exe tool from anywhere.
 This is a convenient command to use instead of java.exe, since it provides short names for typical actions and programs, locates the correct Java version and sets the classpath for you.
 To check which commands iristk.exe provides, simply run "iristk" without any parameters.
 The set of commands are defined in the "package.xml" files and are thus possible to extend.

-Note: If the command you are running needs 32-bit Java (such as Nuance 9), and your Windows is 64-bit, you should use the command "irisk32" instead.
-However, if you are running 32-bit Java on a 32-bit Windows, you should just use "iristk".